Email Validation Testing: Test 9 Different Types of Emails

 • Activation Link or button – Clicking on it should:

-• Take the user to respective application’s page with user account logged in
+• Take the user to their respective application page with the user account logged in

-• User’s Email account should get verified automatically if the application page is reached successfully through Email
+• User’s email account should automatically be verified if the application page is reached successfully through email

 • Duration – Check for the duration within which the link has to be clicked and verified.